joangrigorov/elegance-db/README.md

 Any similarities with Zend_Db are not a accidental.
 You can look at Elegance_Db as a light version of Zend_Db_Adapter_Pdo_Mysql.
 Elegance_Db is inspired by Zend_Db, but It's designed for small and simple projects.

+Elegance Database Wrapper is maintained by Joan-Alexander Grigorov a.k.a Sasquatch

+This project is subject to the GNU General Public License v3, so you can modify it, redistribute it, print it, burn it, take a sh*t on it, or whatever you want.

 # How is Elegance_Db better?
 It's not.
 It's just lighter and smaller than the most libraries.